BBarisKilic/Arduino-Voice-Control-Project/README.md

 # Arduino-Voice-Control-Project
-It is an example arduino voice control project for ArduBlu.
+It is an example Arduino voice control project for ArduBlu.